“What can I grow in a vertical pallet garden?”

 Highlighting medium light requirement and compact top growth, bulb, and root veggies give a good match to vertical gardening.

 You can grow them in long rows, grow bags, or individual pots, just ensure to provide enough amount of growing medium for them.

-- Leeks: Some small pots with 6” deep is great for radish as they grow rapidly
+- Leeks: Some small pots 6” deep are great for radish as they grow rapidly

 - Onions: You can grow them from sets or seeds.
-Whichever the method, they prefer mid-sized pots with 12” deep for rooting.
+Whichever method, they prefer mid-sized pots 12” deep for rooting.